LazyTaz/multi_state_bloc/README.md

 ```

-Then register the *events* and *states* the Bloc will have to use during his lifetime.
+Then register the *events* and *states* the bloc will have to use during his lifetime.

 ```dart
     class TestBloc extends MultiStateBloc<Event, BaseState> {